 Why both you, and your tenant need a property inventory:

 It will give you both clarity and confidence regarding the expectations that are held of you, and you’ll both have joint agreement over the state of the property, lessening the chance of a dispute if the property is damaged.
 The first inventory will bring attention to what specific areas need addressing and who is responsible for them, and to what extent.
-Providing the tensts with your expectations will provide them with a guideline of how the property should be returned back to you.
+Providing the tenants with your expectations will provide them with a guideline of how the property should be returned to you.
 Inventories are especially helpful when it comes to protecting your investment, as well as the tenants deposit.
 With the use of the inventories, it allows for any disputes that might arise to reach a result easily, without building tension between the professional relationship.